Skip to main content

 Not because they skimped.
 Because the Smoky Mountains are one of the rare vacation destinations where the free stuff is better than the paid stuff.

-The Biggest Free Attraction in America
+The biggest free attraction in America

-Great Smoky Mountains National Park is the most visited national park in the country — over 13 million visitors a year.
+Great Smoky Mountains National Park is the most visited national park in the country, over 13 million visitors a year.
 It's also one of the only major national parks with no entrance fee.
 Zero dollars.
 You drive in, you hike, you see waterfalls and bears and mountain ridgelines, and you don't pay a dime.

 Compare that to Yellowstone ($35 per vehicle), Zion ($35), or Grand Canyon ($35).
 A family visiting the Smokies saves that fee every single day of their trip.